mikaelmoutakis/apotekstider/README.md

 ## Todo:
 * Add timestamp to each cache entry
-* Add CLI argument for location of secrets file
-* Add CLI argument for location of log files
 * Add code for automatic conversion of opening hours (str) to minutes (int)